ravikanagpal/AI_React_Chat_Bot/README.md

 ### **4. Frontend Design**

 **Current Implementation:**
-- Replaced the static HTML frontend with a **React-based** application, enabling dynamic rendering, improved UI interactivity, and usability.
+- Replaced the static HTML frontend with a **React-based** application
-- Modern frontend practices like reusable components, state management, and integration with REST APIs have been adopted.

 **Future Considerations:**
-- Implement **WebSocket support** for real-time updates to enhance user experience.
 - Add themes and responsiveness improvements, leveraging libraries like **Material-UI** or **TailwindCSS**.

 ---